 - Calculate bid adjustments (device, ad schedule, audience) into your keyword bids

-It comes as a surprise to many in-house teams when our Google Ads Roadmaps recommend Smart Bidding to their case.
+It comes as a surprise to many in-house teams when our Google Ads Roadmaps recommend they use Smart Bidding.
 But in all instances, my argument is:

 You’re not doing a good job managing your bids in the first place.
 So even if Smart Bidding was only 80% of the way there, it would still do a better job than you could.

 I think Smart Bidding is a step in the right direction for many advertisers.
 It allows you to focus on other aspects of your account.
-If you’ve spent 10 hours on your account per week so far, and half of that time has gone to bid management, then you’ve probably felt pretty good.
+If you’ve spent 10 hours on your account per week so far and half of that time has gone to bid management, then you’ve probably felt pretty good.

 Now that we’re taking those actions away, you will suddenly have more time to optimize other parts of your account that you have neglected.